First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Introduction

 Theoretical studies have been developed alongside of new experimental data.
 Based on one boson exchange (OBE) potentials with flavor SU(3) symmetry using rich $NN$ scattering data and sparse $\Lambda N$ and $\Sigma N$ scattering data, the Nijmegen group has developed various baryon-baryon interaction models~\cite{Nagels:1976xq,Nagels:1978sc,Maessen:1989sx,Rijken:1998yy}.
 Most of them predict a repulsive $\Xi N$ interaction, while a recent model called ESC16 presented an attractive $\Xi N$ interaction~\cite{Nagels:2015lfa}.
-The Ehime model was developed based on a OBE potential with a $\sigma$ meson added to the scalar nonet mesons which couples $\Xi N$, which reproduced the experimental value of $B_{\Xi^-}$ $\sim$ 0.6~MeV for $\Xi^-$--\Nuc{C}{12}{} in nuclear $1p$ state from the E176.
+The Ehime model was developed based on a OBE potential with a $\sigma$ meson added to the scalar nonet mesons which couples $\Xi N$, which reproduced the experimental value of $B_{\Xi^-}$ $\sim$0.6~MeV\footnote{Though the $B_{\Xi^-}$ value of $\Xi^-$--\Nuc{C}{12}{} system was revised to $\sim$0.8~MeV in Ref.~\cite{Hiyama:2018lgs}, the Ehime model calculation used the old value of $\sim$0.6~MeV.} for $\Xi^-$--\Nuc{C}{12}{} in nuclear $1p$ state from the E176.
 Using the Ehime model, energy levels of atomic states for $\Xi^-$--\Nuc{C}{12}{}, $\Xi^-$--\Nuc{N}{14}{} and $\Xi^-$--\Nuc{O}{16}{} were presented in~\cite{Yamaguchi:2001ip}.
 The $B_{\Xi^-}$ values were also calculated based on Relativistic Mean Field (RMF) theory and Skyrme-Hartree-Fock (SHF) theory~\cite{Sun:2016tuf} using the $B_{\Xi^-}$ value of the KISO event.
 A calculation based on Quark Meson Coupling (QMC) model was conducted without fitting to the experimental results, and then predicted the $B_{\Xi^-}$ for the $1s$ and the $1p$ states of $\Xi^-$--\Nuc{N}{14}{}~\cite{Guichon:2008zz,Shyam:2019laf}.
+The chiral effective field theory (EFT), which incorporates explicitly the scales and symmetries of Quantum Chromodynamics, is a new powerful tool for understanding hadronic interactions.
+The recent chiral EFT study presented properties of the $\Xi^-$ hyperon in the nuclear medium at the next-to-leading order level \cite{Polinder:2007mp, Kohno:2019oyw}.
 The HAL QCD group has started to provide baryon-baryon interactions with lattice QCD simulation~\cite{Ishii:2006ec}, which is independent of phenomenology.
 Recently, a lattice QCD calculation near the physical point ($m_{\pi} \simeq$ 146~MeV, $m_{K} \simeq$ 525~MeV) presented a $\Xi N$ potential~\cite{Sasaki:2019qnh}.